rsmoorthy/dcldoc/docs/reference/ingress.md

 : {++optional++} This allows to specify priority among multiple services matching the same `hostname`.
 This will ensure that you can route path prefixes get priority over services that handle no path prefixes.

+: A higher number indicates a higher priority.
+So a rule with a priority of 100 will be considered first when compared with a rule with a priority of 10.

 : Default: If none provided, the priority is computed automatically based on the presence of `ClientIP`, `header`, `paths` in the same order.
 Presence of `ClientIP` adds a priority of `1000`, while presence of `header` adds a priority of `100` and presence of `paths` adds a priority of `10`.